 PII - personally identifiable information MNPI - materially non public information

-PCI - credit information like a credit card number PHI - Hippa medical information
+PCI - credit information like a credit card number PHI - HIPAA medical information

-The Power of combining all Three into One Domain
+Data Discovery: The Power of Combining All Three into One Domain

 Now imagine if you could classify your datasets as concepts, then automatically have all the columns be recognized semantically(with validation rules in place) as well as have the columns labeled with sensitivity tags.
 It might look something like the below.

 Step 1: Create DQ Job with Semantic On

 To start, create a new DQ Job and select Semantic ON on the Profile options page